 When it comes to international travel, getting the most for your money is a big deal.
-While we usually recommend withdrawing local currency from an ATM as soon as you arrive, there are certain times when it makes sense to purchase currency in advance.
+While we usually recommend withdrawing local currency from an ATM as soon as you arrive, there are certain times when it makes sense to buy foreign currency in advance.

 Below are Rowlands’ tips for getting the best deal when buying foreign currency.